 To thaw, leave the cookies out at room temperature for a few hours, or until defrosted.

-If you liked these snickerdoodle cookies, you may also like some of these recipes:
+If you liked these snickerdoodle cookies, check out some of these other recipes!

 For the cinnamon sugar: